jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 Of course, as we know, modern progressives and conservatives do not cooperate.
 For example, as documented by Andris et al., Congressional partisanship has been increasing exponentially for over sixty years with no sign of abating or reversing.

-As a result, our challenges will keep mounting.
-Here are a few of them for reference.
-Since 1991, Americans' wages have barely kept pace with inflation—median household income increased by only 7,100 over thirty years.
-Meanwhile, the cost of living has skyrocketed: housing prices have jumped 374 percent, health-care premiums have increased 344 percent, and student debt has grown from 340 billion to $1.7 trillion.
-Economic betterment has stopped, with only half of Americans now able to earn more than their parents, compared to 90 percent in 1970.
-These are not just statistics—it is evidence of our failure to innovate and adapt new tools.
+As our economic challenges continue to mount, the statistics paint a stark picture of financial strain.
+Since 1991, Americans' wages have struggled to keep pace with inflation, with median household income growing by just 27.9 percent over thirty years.
+The cost of living has dramatically outpaced this modest increase: housing prices have soared 345 percent, health-care premiums have risen 49 percent between 2013 and 2023, and public college tuition has more than doubled.

+Unsurprisingly, this widening economic gap has driven debt to unprecedented levels.
+Student loan debt exploded from nearly 481 billion in 2006 to over 1.7 trillion by 2021.
+For young adults aged 18-24, mortgage costs tell a similar story—average home debt jumped from under 40,000 in 1992 to $117,000 in 2022.
+Economic betterment has stopped, with only half of Americans now able to earn more than their parents, compared to 90 percent in 1940.

+These are not just cold statistics—they represent a systemic failure to innovate and adapt new economic tools.

 Ideologues say better government policy is enough to change our fate.
 Evolution demands a change of adaptation, that is, tools.